-He was the largest shareholder with 7.5 millions and warrants for another 22.5 million.
+He was the largest shareholder with 7.5 million shares and warrants for another 22.5 million.
 The stock soared 290%, making 50 Cent $8.7 million in paper profits.
 The stock collapsed back over the next few days.
 He didn’t violate SEC law because he never actually sold any of his shares.

 OPMG were on the brink of bankruptcy and leached onto a teenage star to keep the company afloat.
-To make matters worse the company it based in Boca Raton.
+To make matters worse the company is based in Boca Raton, a hot spot for investment scams.
 Bieber posted a message on his Facebook page with 27 million followers promoting the company.
-The share price jumped from 1 cent to 4 cent.
+The share price jumped from 1 cent to 4 cents.

-During the first nine months of 2009, sales had dropped 60% and recorded a $16 million loss for the that quarter.
+During the first nine months of 2009, sales had dropped 60% and recorded a $16 million loss for that quarter.
 Shaq received millions of shares at discounted prices.
-In the end its share price crashed and is now delisted from the OTCBB With a net worth of $250 million why the hell would he want anything to do with this kind of company, pure greed!
-According to an interview with CNBC, Shaquille jokingly confessed he still likes to invest in penny stocks “because it’s fun”.
+In the end, it’s stock price crashed and is now delisted from the OTCBB.
+With a net worth of $250 million why the hell would he want anything to do with this kind of company, pure greed!
+According to an interview with CNBC, Shaquille jokingly confessed he still likes to invest in penny stocks “because it’s fun.”

 They went from $0.10 to $1.20’s then crashed back down to $0.10, leaving bag holders with massive losses.
 Fuse cleverly used Tiger Woods endorsement to add legitimacy and sucker in other famous athletes.
 It worked brilliantly!
-After wining Wimbledon Andy Murray Adidas, RBS and Rolex were lining up to sponsor him.
+After winning Wimbledon Andy Murray had Adidas, RBS and Rolex lining up to sponsor him.
 Everyone was shocked when he announced a deal with a tiny penny stock with only $450,000 in revenue in 9 months.
-Other notable celebrities that were handed equity included: Daymond John from Shark Tank, Boxer Andre Word, MMA Fighter Anthony Johnson, Jonathan Cheban, Michael Vick and Arian Foster.
+Other notable celebrities given equity included: Daymond John from Shark Tank, Boxer Andre Ward, MMA Fighter Anthony Johnson, Jonathan Cheban, Michael Vick and Arian Foster.

 Pamela Anderson, another Baywatch star was implicated in a stock scam without her knowledge.
-She featured in youtube videos promoting FrogAds, an online classified ad website.
+She featured in YouTube videos promoting FrogAds, an online classified ad website.
 14 people involved in the scheme were arrested for stock manipulation.
 20,000 investors lost a combined total of $30 million.

 Reality TV star Kim Kardashian promoted Boldface (BLBK) a celebrity beauty licensing company.
 She was handed a big chunk of equity and appeared on CNBC with Maria Bartiromo.